n64blog/n64blog.github.io/_posts/2016-11-03-retro-bit-and-8bitdo-release-wireless-n64-controller.md

 featured: false
 img: ''
 ---
-It's the first wireless N64 controller in the world, according to 8bitdo's website.
+It's the first wireless N64 controller in the world according to 8bitdo's website.
 Except, it isn't.

 It's a confusing statement, given that Retro-Bit already released a wireless N64 controller a few years back called the Wireless Super Retro 64 Controller.
 And not even that was the first; there were a few models of wireless controllers available during the N64's heyday (although they weren't very good).